Electrotactile feedback applications for hand and arm interactions: A systematic review, meta-analysis, and future directions: Introduction

 Electrotactile feedback has been successfully implemented in human-computer~\cite{Chouvardas2008,Jung2020} and human-machine interactions~\cite{Bach2003,Stephens2018} for various hand-based applications such as prosthetics~\cite{Stephens2018}, virtual reality~\cite{Jung2020}, robotic teleoperation~\cite{Sagardia2015,Pamungkas2015b}, transparent haptic displays~\cite{Kajimoto2012,Zhao2018}, and augmented haptics~\cite{Groeger2019,Withana2018}.
-Thanks to the reduced form factor and price, electrotactile feedback is particularly promising for everyday applications, such as gaming and entertainment, as well as Augmented Reality (AR), where users need interact with real and virtual objects as the same time~\cite{Pacchierotti2017,Maisto2017}.
+Thanks to the reduced form factor and price, electrotactile feedback is particularly promising for everyday applications, such as gaming and entertainment, as well as Augmented Reality (AR), where users need to interact with real and virtual objects at the same time~\cite{Pacchierotti2017,Maisto2017}.
 In these areas, the electrotactile feedback is particularly advantageous because it can be delivered by thin, flexible, and transparent electrodes or displays~\cite{Groeger2019,Kajimoto2012,Withana2018,Zhao2018}.

-This paper presents a systematic review and meta-analysis of electrotactile technology for the hands between 2010 and 2021.
+This paper presents a systematic review and meta-analysis of electrotactile feedback applications for hands and arm interactions.
+Since the electrotactile applications were more scarce before 2010, and they were discussed by other relevant reviews (e.g., see \cite{Chouvardas2008,Kajimoto2016,Ghafoor2017,Ma2016}, the studies of the last decade (between 2010 and 2021) were considered.
 The systematic review facilitates a comprehensive presentation of the state-of-art, while the meta-analysis enables a quantitative congregation of the findings, which in turn allow us to offer insights into the state-of-art and suggest future directions.